DAnikeyev/DKey.Algorithms/README.md

 ## Utils
 ### DKey.ContestSubmissionBuilder
-DKey.ContestSubmissionBuilder is an application to build a single file submission for Codeforces problems.
+DKey.ContestSubmissionBuilder is a console application to build a single file submission for Codeforces problems.
 It takes the EntryPoint of your solution (supposedly **program.cs** located in DKey.Codeforces) as root and builds a single file submission combining the subtree of dependencies.
 Traverse through tree of dependencies is not perfect.
 To use application correctly, please, follow **these rules**